mongodb/docs/source/reference/configuration-options.rst

    *Default:* ``/data/db/``

-   Set this value to designate a directory for the :option:`mongod` instance to store its data.
+   Set this value to designate a directory for the :program:`mongod` instance to store its data.
 Typically locations such as: "``/srv/mognodb``", "``/var/lib/mongodb``" or "``/opt/mongodb``" are used for this purpose.